karlstolley/wsi/syllabus/_weeks/week-15.md

   - agenda:
       - Working with [JSDoc](https://jsdoc.app/)
       - Integrating docs with GitHub Pages
+      - (Supplemental video coming this weekend with the remaining topics)
       - Ensuring even a simply deployed app runs in production
       - Using [TravisCI on GitHub](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/)
       - Including a [TravisCI status image](https://docs.travis-ci.com/user/status-images/) in your README file (or elsewhere)